Ex-Chelsea defender Ryan Bertrand emerges as Manchester United target after Luke Shaw injury - Paper Talk

 THE SUN

-Southend's non-league clash with Eastleigh was delayed on Friday after furious Shrimpers hurled tennis balls onto the pitch as they protested their ownership following this week's 10-point deduction.
+Southend's clash with Eastleigh was delayed on Friday after furious Shrimpers fans hurled tennis balls onto the pitch as they protested their ownership following this week's 10-point deduction.

 Alexis Sanchez has reportedly completed a stunning return to former club Inter Milan.